 Hiring should include a position audit, accurate (and reasonable) description, recruitment and marketing, interviewing and assessments, and references and social media checks, followed by onboarding, training, and a 30-day review and evaluation.
 You don’t want to cut corners on this.

-Seeing the entire process contextualizes the investment you are making, and it prevents sloppy decision making or a low ROI.
+Seeing the entire process contextualizes the investment you are making, and it prevents sloppy decision-making or a low ROI.
 No matter the position, every leader should be able to clearly articulate how each role advances the mission and how this particular person in this position will be onboarded, trained, and evaluated.
-Contrary to opinion, the process doesn’t end with the signed offer letter.
+Contrary to my opinion, the process doesn’t end with the signed offer letter.

 It can sound disingenuous, but being a leader is not all it’s cracked up to be.
 Leaders are often called upon to make decisions with inadequate information or in areas that they are not experienced.
 Moreover, the wrong decision reflects poorly on you and impacts, well, everything.
 The temptations are either to overly centralize decision-making or to overly de-centralize or enmesh decision-making, ensuring that no one is responsible or accountable.